A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger

-\iras, a Galactic infrared nebula hosting an extremely hot WD J005311 at the center, may provide definitive testimony as to the fate of this kind of event.
-Optical spectroscopic observations identified an intense wind blowing from the WD~\citep{2019Natur.569..684G,Lykou2022}: the wind velocity reaches $v_\mathrm{w} = 15,000\,\mathrm{km\,s^{-1}}$, which is siginificantly faster than the escape velocity from an ordinary mass WD, and the mass loss rate is as high as those of massive stars, $\dot M_\mathrm{w} \sim 10^{-6}\,M_\odot\,\mathrm{yr^{-1}}$.
-The chemical composition of the wind is dominated by oxgen, and the neon mass fraction is siginificantly larger than the solar abundance, indicating an enrichment of carbon burning ashes.
+\iras, a Galactic infrared nebula hosting an extremely hot WD J005311 at the center{, which was reported by \cite{2019Natur.569..684G}}, may provide definitive testimony as to the fate of this kind of event.
+Optical spectroscopic observations identified an intense wind blowing from the WD~\citep{2019Natur.569..684G,Lykou2022}: the wind velocity reaches $v_\mathrm{w} = 15,000\,\mathrm{km\,s^{-1}}$, which is significantly faster than the escape velocity from an ordinary mass WD, and the mass loss rate is as high as those of massive stars, $\dot M_\mathrm{w} \sim 10^{-6}\,M_\odot\,\mathrm{yr^{-1}}$.
+The chemical composition of the wind is dominated by oxygen, and the neon mass fraction is significantly larger than the solar abundance, indicating an enrichment of carbon-burning ashes.
 Given the peculiarities of the wind, \WD~has been proposed to be a super- or near-Chandrasckar limit WD with a strong magnetic field and a fast spin, formed via a double degenerate WD merger~\citep{2019Natur.569..684G,2019ApJ...887...39K}.
-In fact, the photometric properties, i.e., an effective temperature of $T_\mathrm{eff} \sim 20,000\,\mathrm{K}$ and a bolometric luminosity of $L_\mathrm{bol}\sim 40,000\,L_\odot$~\citep{2019Natur.569..684G,Lykou2022}, are broadly consistent with a theoretically calculated remnant WD $\sim 1,000\mbox{--}10,000\,\mathrm{yr}$ after the merger~\citep{2016MNRAS.463.3461S,2023arXiv230207886Y,2023ApJ...944L..54W}.
+In fact, the photometric properties, i.e., an effective temperature of $T_\mathrm{eff} \sim 20{0},000\,\mathrm{K}$ and a bolometric luminosity of $L_\mathrm{bol}\sim 40,000\,L_\odot$~\citep{2019Natur.569..684G,Lykou2022}, are broadly consistent with a theoretically calculated remnant WD $\sim 1,000\mbox{--}10,000\,\mathrm{yr}$ after the merger~\citep{2016MNRAS.463.3461S,2023MNRAS.524.1031Y,2023ApJ...944L..54W}.